Yuxindf/In-network-aggregation/README.md

-In-network aggregation
+# In-network-aggregation

-Two clients, one proxy and one server.
+A network protocol based on UDP.
+A proxy is created between server and clients to aggregate data before they arrive at server.